limkokhole/pylogtrace/README.md

 This script only print stack related to output(i.e. `.write`, `logging`, `print`, `cprint`) of program , instead of whole bunch of useless trace.

-It also skip low level of logging and trace log to reduce noise.
+It also skips low level of logging and trace log to reduce noise.

-It also mark [ EQU ] if specific line is duplicated with previous round (# is the number of line of specific stack).
+It also mark [ EQU ] if specific line is duplicated with the previous round (# is the number of line of specific stack).
 Mark line as [ NEW ] conversely.

 ### Example Usage: